Ejo415/big-o-approximation/README.md

 Now if we can exclude something like n^2 when n approaches infinity, we can also exclude anything that we multiply n by.
 It just doesn't make the type of impact that we care about.
 We care about things that change our formula by a factor of n when **n approaches infinity**.
 So compared to that, any number you multiply our formula by will be insignificant.

-So in summary, when considering asymptoptic time complexity, we only look to the term with the largest exponent, we only consider the worse case scenario, and we ignore co-efficients as well as any smaller terms.
+So in summary, when considering asymptoptic time complexity, we only look to the term with the largest exponent, we only consider the worse case scenario, and we ignore coefficients as well as any smaller terms.

 We call this big O.

 NOTE: Big O is a little more involved than the intuition presented above.
 There are two important additional concepts to note.
 First of all, when people colloquially say big O (pronounced "big oh"), the _technical_ term they usually mean is big ϴ ("big theta").
 Big ϴ includes the concept of a "tight asymptotic bound".
 Using the example above, when our equation was f(n) = n^3 + n^2 + n + log2(n) + 100, big ϴ requires us to describe this with an upper AND lower asymptotic bound.
 Thus, it would be correct for us to say that ϴ(n) = n^3, but incorrect for us to say ϴ(n) = n^2 OR ϴ(n) = n^4.
 Technically, big O notation would allow us to correctly say that our function f(n) is O(n) = n^3 or O(n) = n^4, or O(n) = n^5...etc.
-Under big O notation we are only establishing an upper bound to our function f(n), and thus it is less precise.
+Under big O notation we are only establishing an upper asymptotic bound to our function f(n), and thus it is less precise.
 For the mathematically-minded of you, the formal mathematical definitions of the two are:

  For ϴ(g(n)) to describe a function f(n), there exist positive constants c1, c2, and n_o such that `0 <= c1 * g(n) <= f(n) <= c2 * g(n)` for all n >= n_o

  For O( g(n) ) to describe a function f(n), there exist positive constants c and n_o such that `0 <= f(n) <= c * g(n)` for all n >= n_0

 All that being said, colloquially, people say "big oh" when what they actually mean is "big theta".
 You can interpret all descriptions of O(n) in this text and most others as actually describing ϴ(n).
-But someone in an interview may ask you the difference between the two!
+But know that someone in an interview may ask you the difference between the two!

 ![](https://s3-us-west-2.amazonaws.com/curriculum-content/web-development/algorithms/time-complexity.png)